jjsdunc88/park-weather-app/README.md

 ## Description

 This project was a collaborative work among student developers.
 We wanted to create an application that would help the user find new places in nature to explore and new locales to experience.
-The application allows the user to enter any US State intials and search the National Park Service register to return a random State Park or Historic Site along with two local breweries.
+The application allows the user to enter any US State initials and search the National Park Service register to return a random State Park or Historic Site along with two local breweries.
+This app is useful in providing ideas for different places to visit.
+This concept allows the user a macro perspective of their experience rather than a focus on minute details.

-In this challenge, we built a weather dashboard that runs in the browser and features dynamically updated HTML and CSS.
-We utilized third party API's to provide current weather and 5 day forecast data.
+We chose the CSS Framework Bulma because it is lightweight, platform independent and has good documentation support.

 ## Usage